MetaDocencia/docs/english/CODE-OF-CONDUCT.md

 ## Scope

 This code of conduct applies to all spaces related to MetaDocencia.
-This includes our email account, our Slack, our workshops through Zoom and any other media that is part of MetaDocencia.
+This includes our email account, our Slack, our workshops through Zoom, our GitHub organization and all the repositories and any other media that is part of MetaDocencia.

 ## Application